DocuMine now available globally – DataSnipper’s most advanced GenAI product yet!

 Start by figuring out what exactly you're auditing.
 Is it a particular department, a process, or maybe the entire organization?
 Your audit's goals and the resources you have at hand will influence this decision.

 Once you've pinpointed the scope, write it down.
-This documentation will act as your north star, keeping the audit team focused and in sync with the audit's objectives.
+This documentation will act as your north star, keeping the audit team focused and in sync with the audits' objectives.
+As you move from scoping to testing, Excel-native automation can streamline the internal controls work that comes next.

 Step 2: Gather Information